Chris is a proud nerd. He loves video games, anime, manga, and programming. He also loves spending all of his money on

 Fullmetal Alchemist is an amazing series, in that it is exciting, and very enjoyable to watch.
-I already wrote all about that, with a subjective review.
 I found, however, that the series also happens to be a series that is rich with symbolism, and which can encourage a good amount of thought and debate.
 Specifically, the series seems to touch on religious ideas a lot.
 I thought it would be interesting to take a closer look at some of the religious symbolism found within the series, for a more... academic-type hub.
 Here's a word of warning though -- and it's going to be the only warning.
 This article will contain major spoilers.
 I'll be discussing things at a level which necessarily requires stating specific details.

 Father and the Homunculi

 It's probably the least subtle of the series' themes, so let's get it out of the way first: The main antagonist's name is Father, he dresses entirely in white, he fulfills the role as a powerful creator, and he kind of has a Jesus haircut going there.
 His creations, the homunculi, are named after the seven deadly sins (Wrath, Envy, Pride, Gluttony, Sloth, Greed, and Lust.)
 Of course, these seven concepts have been popularized as sins by the historic poet Dante (which is probably why in the 2003 series the counterpart to the Father character is named as such), but their origin actually far pre-dates Dante's Divine Comedy.
 Here's the deal with them:

 In the fourth century, there was a Christian ascetic monk by the name of Evagrius Ponticus.
 His list was a little bit different than the list we have today.
 His list, for example, included prostitution; also, he had eight vices instead of seven.
 But what happened was his works were translated and edited, before becoming absorbed into the Christian mindset as the list of seven sins that we now have today.